In-Depth. Innovative. Interactive. Immersive.

 Our mission is to provide learners, the next generation of ocean citizens, with the knowledge and tools to understand our influence on the ocean and the ocean’s influence on us.

-Ocean School is a groundbreaking educational experience that uses powerful storytelling techniques, immersive technologies and interactive media.
+Ocean School, a program of the Ocean Frontier Institute in partnership with the National Film Board of Canada, is a groundbreaking educational experience that uses powerful storytelling techniques, immersive technologies and interactive media.
 Its inquiry-based approach advances critical thinking, innovation and environmental awareness.

 Think critically and ask questions.
 Gather information and explore perspectives.